About Losing Weight

 to be associated with up to 100% increased mortality risk (Gallicchio.
 2006).

-For many of us sticking to regular sleep patterns can be hard, though; and that is not just, because it requires not hanging out in front of the television for hours.
-To help you stick to your new sleeping routine we have thus compiled a list of tips:
+For many of us, sticking to regular sleep patterns can be challenging.
+To help you adhere to your new sleeping routine, we have compiled a list of tips:

-Rituals, like brushing your teeth 10 minutes before you go to bed, or changing into your pajama will help you to stick to the routine.
+Rituals, like brushing your teeth ten minutes before you go to bed, or changing into your pajama will help you to stick to the routine.

 Sleeping in a pitch-dark room and using earplugs will help you to improve your sleep quality.

 Having a low temperature in your sleeping room – 19 °C and a blanket are optimal according to sleep experts.
 A recent study from the National Institute of Diabetes and Digestive and Kidney Diseases even indicates that sleeping in cold bedroom can even improve your glucose metabolism and increase the amount and activity of metabolically active brown fat in your body and may thus help you lose weight in the long(er) run (Lee.
 2014).